alinaincodeland/wolt-delivery-fee-calculator/README.md

 ## Installation and setup

-- Clone the project repository.
+- Clone the project repository
-- `npm i` to installs all the dependencies
+- `npm i` to install all the dependencies
 - `npm start` to run the app in the development mode
 - `npm test` to launch the test runner in the interactive watch mode